claimvantage/sfdx-jenkins-shared-library/README.md

 * _stagger_

-  Optional.
-Defaults to 60 seconds if not set.
+  Optional (defaults to 60 seconds).
   This is the number of seconds to delay before the next parallel set of steps is started.
-  The aim is to smooth out the load a little both on the Jenkins machine and at the Salesforce side, by staggering the the execution of the parallel logic.
+  The aim is to smooth out the load a little both on the Jenkins machine and at the Salesforce side by staggering the the execution of the parallel logic.
+May help reduce EAI_AGAIN errors.

 <a name="multiple"></a>
 ## Multiple Orgs